PPBDS/tutorial.helpers/vignettes/instructions.md

 The "..." indicates places where the student needs to insert some code, a value or a function name.
 The code in hints should be formatted correctly.

-In the current version (0.11.2) of **learnr**, students can not see the first hint after clicking through to the next hint.
+Students can not see the first hint after clicking through to the next hint.
 So, make sure the last hint is the one you most want them to have access to, i.e., the one which provides the key information.
 If students can see the last hint, they should have no reason to consult any earlier hints.
+We rarely provide more that one hint.

 Hints are [only allowed](https://community.rstudio.com/t/hints-in-written-questions/108184) for coding questions, **not for text questions**.